Teddyenbeer/spikkl-php-woocommerce-plugin/readme.txt

 == Screenshots ==

+1. Install the Spikkl Address Lookup using the Wordpress plugin repository.
-1. Simple settings interface to add your Spikkl API key.
+2. Simple settings interface to add your Spikkl API key.

 == Changelog ==

 = 1.0.0 =
 * Initial Release;

+= 1.1.0 =
+* Update translations for some error messages during checkout
+* Improved error handling during checkout
+* Minor style change to align some address fields properly